StiffGitt/StiffGitt/README.md

-## Hi my name is Mikołaj Wałachowski
+## Hi, my name is Mikołaj Wałachowski
   Third year Computer Science student at Warsaw University of Technology and a Software Engineer.

   Used to love discrete maths and graph theory, nowadays developing web apps and services.